stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

   maximum length, instead of their actual length.
 There's no way to correct this except via a network upgrade.

+We believe that there is broad community support for a network-upgrade to make the above two changes.
+We also believe it's prudent to leverage the network-upgrade to update Clarity costs to values in [Appendix A](#appendix-a).
-We believe that there is broad community support for changing Clarity cost-limits, the question is exactly how and when they go into effect.
-A previous proposal suggested using a voting contract to determine the block height at which a network-upgrade, described in detail in [this Github discussion](https://github.com/blockstack/stacks-blockchain/discussions/2845).
+Assuming such community support exists, the question is exactly how and when these changes go into effect.

+A previous proposal (distinct from the procedure described in SIP-006) suggested using a voting contract to determine the block height at which a network-upgrade, described in detail in [this Github discussion](https://github.com/blockstack/stacks-blockchain/discussions/2845).
 Unfortunately, this path would take at least 4 months in the best-case scenario (factoring in time to test and deploy the voting contract, time to execute the